Vancouver, British Columbia is known for many things but here are the top 10 things it's most famous for.

 07 of 10

-Vancouver Is Famous for the Canucks & Professional Sports
+Canucks & Professional Sports

 If you follow hockey and the NHL, then you've heard of the famous Vancouver Canucks.
 The Canucks have been in the Stanley Cup Finals three times, and are enormously popular both in Vancouver and throughout Canada.
 If you're traveling to Vancouver and want an "authentic" local experience, you can't get much more authentic than watching the Canucks play at their home at Rogers Arena in Downtown Vancouver.